ryantd42/NY-Legislative-Git/2023/A4070A-2023/bill.md

   ___________

- Introduced  by  M.  of  A. GUNTHER, KELLES, BUTTENSCHON -- read once and referred to the Committee on Mental Health
+ Introduced  by  M.  of  A. GUNTHER, KELLES, BUTTENSCHON -- read once and referred to the Committee on Mental Health  --  committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee

  AN ACT to amend the mental hygiene law, in relation to reimbursement  of certain programs and services for persons with a disability